the D&S culture

 We have an annual firm outing.

-A recent addition – and the brainchild of the Innovation Committee – is to have Firm “Clubs”.
+A recent addition – and the brainchild of the Innovation Committee – are our Firm “Clubs”.

-Given that we have employees with very diverse hobbies and interests, in 2014 we started our D&S Firm Club program to allow any employee to apply for the formation of a club based on their interests.
+Given that we have employees with very diverse hobbies and interests, we started our D&S Firm Club program to allow any employee to apply for the formation of a club based on their interests.
 The only requirements are (i) that the club must have a reasonable number of D&S persons commit to joining the club in order for it to be formally established and (ii) the club must be open to all Firm employees.
 The Firm then provides monetary support and resources for the club.
-So far, in just a few months, the following clubs have been formed:
+Some of the clubs include:

-LGBT: The LBGT Club is a forum for the firm’s lesbian, bisexual, gay and transgender attorneys and staff to share interests of common concern, and to develop recruitment and business development strategies for our firm.
+The LBGTQ Club, run by Chair of the Leasing Group Eric Menkes, is a forum for the firm’s lesbian, bisexual, gay and transgender attorneys and staff to share interests of common concern, and to develop recruitment and business development strategies for our firm.

-Jewelry Making: The Jewelry Making Club expects to begin with basic techniques of beading, chainmaille jewelry and wire wrapping.
+The Jewelry Making Club, led by Billing Manager Janet Lupoli, meets to work together on various techniques of beading, chainmaille jewelry and wire wrapping.
 Depending upon the interests of the members in the club, we may have guest speakers come join some of the meetings.

 We have close to 20 different committees.
 In addition to the usual committees of Management, Business Development, Recruiting, Pro Bono, Technology, etc., we have less usual committees: